avleenk2312/lb_minsingular/README.md

 # lb_minsingular

+This directory is maintained by Avleen Kaur and S.H.
+Lui.
-This directory contains some supplementay materials for the article:
+It contains some supplementay materials for the article:
 New lower bounds on the minimum singular value of a matrix

 It contains the following: